teateatea/heartbreaker/Classes/Clerics/Mystic of Vymjir.md

 Gain d4 points of Favour.

 ##### *Brilliant Manifestation of Divinity*
-Your body shreds in the birthing of a terrible avatar of **Vymjir, God of Fate & Forbidden Knowledge**.<!-- If this is a Restore/Purge roll, the target erupts instead.--> Roll *Duration* for the avatar's lifespan, then roll up a new Character.
+Your body shreds in the birthing of a terrible avatar of **Vymjir, God of Fate & Forbidden Knowledge**.<!-- If this is a Restore/Purge roll, the target erupts instead.--> Roll *Duration* for the avatar's lifespan, then roll up a new Character. <!-- #Revisit Mystic Avatar -->

 ___